Publications

 Around 5 years ago, Aaron Goldwater contacted me to discuss this taonga, and we had countless conversations regarding it over the next few years.
 I contacted Puawai Cairns, and the process to repatriate Enoka's taiaha was set in motion.
 Discussions with the leaders of the Ngāti Kuku and Ngāi Tūkairangi hapu (subtribes) of Ngai Te Rangi followed, and this led to the return of the taiaha to its people in March 2024; despite the taiaha being openly gifted, and with no challenge to its acquisition by the current kaitiaki (custodian).

-This taonga was in the possession of Aaron Goldwater, however, it is now currently in the possession of Ngai Te Rangi iwi, with the taiaha and accompanying document (letter from Enoka Whanake) laying in the ancestral house Rauru Kī Tahi at Whareroa Marae in Tauranga.
+This previous kaitiaki (guardian) was Aaron Goldwater, however, the current kaitiaki is the Ngai Te Rangi iwi (tribe), with the taiaha and accompanying document (letter from Enoka Whanake) laying in the ancestral house Rauru Kī Tahi at Whareroa Marae in Tauranga.

 https://www.teaonews.co.nz/2024/04/22/gate-pa-battle-taiaha-returned-to-ngai-te-rangi/